lvxhnat/ion/README.md

 * ```data-ingestion``` handles the extraction of data from the database that ```data-engine``` writes to.

 * ```data-engine``` handles the scraping of data that otherwise takes a long time to extract.
-For example, Department of Treasury data.
-At the moment, this service writes to both MongoDB and PostgresSQL databases.
+E.g. Treasury data.
+This service writes to both MongoDB and PostgresSQL databases.

 * ```ion-clients``` provides a unified package service that contains all of the code used by ```data-ingestion``` and ```data-engine``` services, including database schemas.